floooh/fips-vld/README.md

 #### Integrating VLD into your project:

-In your toplevel CMakeLists.txt or fips-include.cmake file, check for the FIPS\_USE\_VLD, and if this is set, define a C preprocessor macro of your choice, for instance in the Oryol 3D engine:
+In your toplevel CMakeLists.txt or fips-include.cmake file, check for the FIPS\_USE\_VLD, and if this is set, setup a C preprocessor define of your choice, for instance in the Oryol 3D engine:

 ```cmake